bdslab/TARNAS/README.md

 <!-- CITE -->
 ## Citation

-Please cite the paper whenever TARNAS is used to produce published results or incorporated into other software:
+Please cite the following works whenever TARNAS is used to produce published results or incorporated into other software:

+### Conference Paper

 > Quadrini, M., Hierro Canchari, P., Rosati, P., Tesei, L. (2025).
 > *TARNAS, a TrAnslator for RNA Secondary Structure Formats*.